oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_imagetool_scripts/README.md

 Great ! in a few minutes we have a new Weblogic Docker image with a new domain, and with the latest patches

 Now lets explorer this container

-Enter the following commands to your linux system:
+Enter the following commands to your Linux system:

 ```
 docker system prune -f